-All other borrowing costs are recognised in profit or loss in the period in which they are incurred.
+All other borrowing costs are recognised in consolidated income statement in the period in which they are incurred.

-(i) Retirement benefit costs
+(j) Retirement benefit costs

 Payments to defined contribution retirement benefit schemes and the Mandatory Provident Fund Scheme ("MPF Scheme") are charged as an expense when employees have rendered service entitling them to the contributions.